Skip to main content

 Shashlik

-Central Asian kebabs - skewered marinated meat (lamb, beef, chicken) grilled over charcoal or fruit tree firewood.
-Tail fat and good marinade essential for taste.
-Varieties include mutton, lyulya-kebab (ground), jigar (liver), chicken, vegetables, fish, even quail.
-Served with onion, vinegar, and non bread.
+Central Asian kebabs: skewered marinated meat - lamb, beef or chicken - grilled over charcoal or fruit-tree wood.
+The flavour comes from the tail fat and a good marinade.
+You will see mutton, lyulya-kebab (ground meat), jigar (liver), chicken, vegetables, fish, even quail.
+It arrives with raw onion, vinegar and non bread.

 Lagman